Hardpansara/GearMask/README.md

 This wallet is provided as-is without any guarantees.
 Users are responsible for securing their private keys and recovery phrases.
 Always backup your recovery phrase in a secure location.

-## Acknowledgments

-- Flutter team for the amazing framework
-- Ethereum community for the web3dart package
-- All contributors who have helped with the project

 ---